 Wondering how?
-While Apple’s Screen Time is a widely accepted way to protect individual iPhone apps like Photos, Mail with a password, there are others on the list.
+While Apple’s Screen Time is a widely accepted way to protect individual iPhone apps like Photos and Mail with a password, there are others on the list.
 Let’s get into the detailed guide to know how to lock apps on iPhone and iPad.

-Note: Ensure that you have enabled Screen Time, and a Screen Time passcode is set.
+Note: Ensure that you’ve enabled Screen Time, and a Screen Time passcode is set.
 You can’t remove the Phone app from this section.

 - Choose your preferred days and time for the downtime of apps.

-- In the Screen Time window, tap on ‘See All Activity’ located right beneath the usage graph.
+- In the Screen Time window, tap See All Activity located right beneath the usage graph.